tonymays/take-home-challenge/tree-search/README.md

 Welcome to our coding challenge!
 This exercise is designed to assess your problem-solving skills, coding expertise, and your ability to document your approach.
 Please follow the instructions carefully.

 ## Objective
 The goal is to create a function capable of identifying the shallowest duplicate node within a given tree structure.
 Your solution should be accompanied by unit tests to validate its correctness.
-This challenge can be undertaken using either JavaScript or Go.
+This challenge can be undertaken using Go.

 ### Requirements
 1. **Functionality:** Implement a function named CheckDuplicateIDs.
 This function should:
     * Accept a tree as input.
     * Return the value and level of the shallowest duplicate node encountered in the tree.
-    * If no duplicates exist, the function should return null (or nil in Go) and 0, respectively.
+    * If no duplicates exist, the function should return nil and 0, respectively.
 2. **Documentation:** Describe the search algorithm you've chosen for the task, along with a discussion on its computational and space complexity.
 3. **Timing:** To indicate the start of the challenge, make an initial commit to your fork of the repository.
 The time of this commit marks the beginning of your work.
 The creation time of the pull request (PR) will be considered as the end time of your challenge.
-Please limit your work to a maximum of 2 hours.
+There is no time limit, but time taken will be taken into consideration.

 ### Instructions for Submission
 1. **Fork the Repository:** Locate the provided repository URL and create a fork to your personal GitHub account.